contraction + expansion

 In the non-dual Tantric yoga tradition, there is a beautiful teaching called spanda.
 Often translated as the “divine pulsation” — this idea refers to the subtle vibration of consciousness itself.
 It’s the creative impulse of the universe, the dynamic dance of stillness and movement, of contraction and expansion.
 It lives in everything.
 In you.
 In your breath.
 In your joy.
 In your pain.
 In your becoming.

-Something in her words opened a wave of memory—truths I’ve been quietly carrying.
 Those early months were some of the hardest I’ve known.
 I struggled silently with postpartum anxiety for over six months before I even had the language to ask for help.
 My support network was thin, my nervous system frayed, and like so many, I was mothering without a mother of my own to lean on.
 Looking back, I can see just how lonely and disorienting it truly was.

 That maybe, in that moment, grace ached for me.